Fast-Forward-Tech-Consulting/sde-blockchain/readme.md

 ```

 ### Block
-A block in the Blockchain contains a timestamp of the creation time of the block (start of mining), an array of transactions, the ID of the Miner that mined the block.
-Additionally it contains the hash of the previous block and a nonce.
-Derived from these values a hash of the block is created.
+A block in the blockchain contains a timestamp of the block's creation time (start of mining), a set of transactions, the ID of the miner who mined the block.
+It also contains the hash value of the previous block and a nonce.
+A hash of the block is created from these values.

-The process of mining is defined as the continous effort of the miner to change the nonce so that the newly calculated hash of the block begins with a number (target) of zeros ("0").
-If the blockchain has a target of 6 it will only accept new Block with a hash with 6 leading zeros (e.g. "000000b10640a0ae5c4...").
+The process of mining is defined as the continuous effort of the miner to change the nonce so that the newly calculated hash of the block starts with a number  of zeros (target).
+If the blockchain has a target of 6, it will only accept new blocks with a hash of 6 leading zeros (e.g., "000000b10640a0ae5c4...").
 ```jsonc
 {
     "nonce": 128,